How is the amount of pesticide applied to a site commonly expressed?

 Study for the Iowa Certified Handler Test.
 Access flashcards and multiple choice questions, each equipped with hints and explanations.
 Ensure you're prepared for success!

-The amount of pesticide applied to a site is most commonly expressed as the application rate.
-This term specifically refers to the quantity of pesticide intended for use over a given area, typically expressed in units such as gallons per acre, pounds per acre, or liters per hectare.
-The application rate provides essential information for effective pest control while minimizing potential environmental impacts and adhering to label recommendations.
+The amount of pesticide applied to a site is commonly expressed as the application rate.
+This term refers to the specific quantity of pesticide that is applied per unit area, such as pounds per acre or gallons per thousand square feet.
+The application rate is crucial because it dictates how much pesticide is needed for effective pest control while minimizing the risk of environmental impact or harm to non-target organisms.

 Subscribe